 - A. Development proposals within the Heart of Harrow should enhance the setting of the Harrow on the Hill Area of Special Character by: - a.
-Contributing to the formation of a compact urban form that engages with and enhances Harrow Hill; - b.
+Contributing to the formation of a coherent urban form that engages with and enhances Harrow Hill: - b.
 Contributing to the formation of an urban silhouette that adds interest to the skyline in long range views and to and from Harrow Hill; - c.
 Not adversely affecting views of or from Harrow Hill and St. Mary's Church; and - d.
-Where relevant, realising opportunities to open up new vistas of St. Mary's Church and Harrow Hill from within the Heart of Harrow. - B. Proposals that are detrimental to the setting of Harrow on the Hill Area of Special Character will be refused.
+Where relevant, realising opportunities to open up new vistas of St. Mary's Church and Harrow Hill from within the Heart of Harrow. - B. Telecommunications equipment and other apparatus of a scale that would appear in the urban silhouette of the Heart of Harrow will not be permitted. - C. Proposals that are detrimental to the setting of Harrow on the Hill Area of Special Character will be refused.

-- 4.87 As the dominant local topographical feature, hosting the Borough's most historic settlement, Harrow School and significant components of heritage, Harrow Hill makes an important contribution to the sense of local culture and identity.
+- 4.48 As the dominant local topographical feature, hosting the Borough's most historic settlement, Harrow School and significant components of heritage, Harrow Hill makes an important contribution to the sense of local culture and identity.
 Together with its Metropolitan Open Land and substantial tree cover, Harrow Hill continues to be recognised as an Area of Special Character.
-The extent of the Harrow on the Hill Area of Special Character is shown on the Harrow Policies Map. - 4.88 Harrow's spatial vision seeks the conservation and enhancement of the special character of Harrow Hill.
+The extent of the Harrow on the Hill Area of Special Character is shown on the Harrow Policies Map. - 4.49 Harrow's spatial vision seeks the conservation and enhancement of the special character of Harrow Hill.
 Core Strategy Policy CS1B requires development to respond positively to local and historic context and to reinforce the positive attributes of local distinctiveness.
-Whilst Policy 7 of the Development Management Policies DPD provides criteria for the consideration of proposals within Areas of Special Character, the Core Strategy recognises the sensitivity of the relationship between the Heart of Harrow and the Harrow on the Hill Area of Special Character.
+Whilst Policy DM6 of the Development Management Policies DPD provides criteria for the consideration of proposals within Areas of Special Character, the Core Strategy recognises the sensitivity of the relationship between the Heart of Harrow and the Harrow on the Hill Area of Special Character.
 Policy AAP6 sets out criteria for the consideration building heights and proposals for tall landmark buildings.
 This policy, which will apply to the consideration of redevelopment proposals in the Heart of Harrow including but not limited to tall landmark buildings, sets out the criteria by which development will be expected to enhance (and not harm) the setting of the Harrow on the Hill Area of Special Character.